facebook/flow/docs/01-union-intersection-types.md

 f('');
 {% endhighlight %}

+> NOTE
+>
+> Parenthesis are important.
+Flow will not type-check correctly if you leave
+> out the outer parenthesis on each of the function declarations on `f`.

 We are intersecting `function` here.
 A call to `f` has to be with a `number` or `string`.
 Intersections are well-suited to mimic function overloading.